alexnathanson/solar-protocol/local/secrets.md

 ### dns key

+NEVER SHARE THIS KEY

 To become the active server, this key is sent to our DNS gateway.
 If the gateway has your key in the allowlist, it will update beta.solarprotocol.net to your current server's IP.

-NEVER SHARE THIS KEY - use `solar-protocol get-dns-hash` and share that with an admin instead
+Use `solar-protocol get-dns-hash` and share that with an admin instead

 ---

 ### dnspassword

 The `dnspassword` is used to update the DNS records for the solar protocol network.
 It should be left blank - only the DNS gateway uses this.

+---

 ## admin.htpasswd